simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 - The scheduler notifies the preempting server when a packet arrives at the express mac
 - The server stops the preemptable stream, sends the express stream, and then it restarts the preemptable steam

-Interframe gaps between the packets are applied/inserted at the PHY layer.
+Interframe gaps between the packets are inserted by the PHY layer.
 Note that only one frame can be fragmented at any given moment.

-The :ned:`EthernetPreemptingPhyLayer` supports packet streaming and fragmenting (sending packets in multiple fragments).
+The :ned:`EthernetPreemptingPhyLayer` supports both packet streaming and fragmenting (sending packets in multiple fragments).

 .. **TODO** supports streaming and fragmenting (which is tobb darabban kuld el csomagokat)